bberlinger13/ds4200_homework_3/README.md

 ## Features
 - A homepage with an introduction about me and my greenhouse.
-- A detailed page showcasing my favorite plants, complete with images and descriptions.
+- A detailed page highlighting my favorite plants, complete with images and descriptions.
 - Responsive design with interactive buttons and hover effects.
 - Custom CSS styles for a modern and elegant look.